Nico Hoerner Player Props: Cubs vs. Reds

 - Hoerner hit .281 with 22 doubles, five triples, 10 home runs and 32 walks.

-- Among qualifying hitters last season, he ranked 26th in batting average, while his on-base percentage ranked 56th and he was 80th in slugging.
+- Among the qualified batters in MLB action last year, he ranked 26th in batting average, 56th in on-base percentage, and 80th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.